 So after sending a great cover letter or introduction email, and following the sequence above, you will start to get replies.

-When a reply comes in from an interested hiring manager the first thing I do is drag them to the “in-conversation” stage in Pipedrive.
+When a reply comes in from an interested hiring manager or client the first thing I do is drag them to the “in-conversation” stage in Pipedrive.

 Why?
 Because leads that respond, even once, are much more likely to convert – and should therefore be treated differently altogether.